 We are honoring all POW/MIAs from Vietnam because it was the last war in which large numbers of Americans were imprisoned or listed as missing.
 There are 19 POW/MIAs honored at the Memorial, of which the remains of 9 former MIAs have been recovered while 10 MIAs remain unaccounted, remains not recovered.

-We have launched a campaign to build a POW/MIA Monument on the south side of the Memorial.
-It will be near the recently installed statue of Cpl.
-Michael J. Crescenz, the only Philadelphian to receive the Medal of Honor for the Vietnam War and will join the South Vietnamese Freedom and Heritage Flag Monument to the joint sacrifice of SVN and American servicemen, as well as the Purple Heart Monument.
+The POW/MIA Monument is on the south side of the Memorial, near the statue of Cpl.
+Michael J. Crescenz, the only Philadelphian to receive the Medal of Honor for the Vietnam War.
+It joins the South Vietnamese Freedom and Heritage Flag Monument to the joint sacrifice of SVN and American servicemen, as well as the Purple Heart Monument.

 The design by Doug Seiler of Seiler-Drury Architects of Norristown consists of a semi-circular form that surrounds a bronze flag pole topped with the POW/MIA flag.
 The flag is bordered by a crenelated base of black granite that is designed as an abstraction of a stockade.
 On either side of a black granite plaque, separating the viewer from the POW/MIA flag, is a low, bronze rail in an abstract barbed wire design.
 The combination of elements is intended to convey the sense of separation and loss which the POW/MIA community have endured.